-3.2 Amended and Restated Bylaws of Avid Bioservices, Inc. adopted on June 19, 2023 .
-(1) 10.1 Avid Bioservices, Inc. Deferred Compensation Plan. ^{(2)(†)} 10.2 Form of Notice of Grant of Performance Stock Unit Award. ^{(3)(†)} 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended.
+3.2 Amended and Restated Bylaws of Avid Bioservices, Inc. adopted on June 19, 2023.
+(1) 10.1 Avid Bioservices, Inc. Deferred Compensation Plan.
+(2)(†) 10.2 Form of Notice of Grant of Performance Stock Unit Award.
+(3)(†) 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended.
 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) and 15d-14(a) of the Securities Exchange Act of 1934, as amended.
 32 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document).
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (formatted in iXBRL, and included in exhibit 101).
-(1) In corporated by reference to Exhibit 3.2 to the registrant's Current Report on Form 8-K filed with the Securities and Exchange

-(1) Incorporated by reference to Exhibit 3.2 to the registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on June 23, 2023.

-(2) Incorporated by reference to Exhibit 10.1 to the registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on July 13, 2023.

-(3) Incorporated by reference to Exhibit 10.2 to the registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on July 13, 2023.

-† Indicates management contract or compensatory plan.
+- (1) Incorporated by reference to Exhibit 3.2 to the registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on June 23, 2023. - (2) Incorporated by reference to Exhibit 10.1 to the registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on July 13, 2023. - (3) Incorporated by reference to Exhibit 10.2 to the registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on July 13, 2023. - † Indicates management contract or compensatory plan. - Filed herewith.

-Filed herewith.